koka-lang/koka/doc/spec/tour.kk.md

 #### With Finally { #sec-with-finally; }

-As another example, the `finally` function takes as it first argument a function that is run when exiting the scope -- either normally, or through an "exception" (&ie; when an effect operation does not resume).
+As another example, the `finally` function takes as its first argument a function that is run when exiting the scope -- either normally, or through an "exception" (&ie; when an effect operation does not resume).
 Again, `with` is a natural fit: